imediasystem/React/README.md

 See the live version of [REACT](https://imediasystem.github.io/Sontec/)

 Creation of a website based on HTML, CSS and JavaScript foundations enriched with the React framework.
-This project is an opportunity to apply modern web development practices.
+This project is a chance to apply modern web development practices and showcase the capabilities of the React framework.

 &nbsp;